 Did you know that when we started our website 7 Years ago it was named Utah Valley Family Adventures?
 That’s right!
 We focused on finding the fun family adventures in Utah Valley.
 As our family grew, we started exploring more of Utah, and changed our name, but we still call Utah Valley home.
 We love all the amazing things there are to see and do with our family right near our town.
+And Spring Break in Utah County can be a lot of fun!

 So, when you decide to stay close to home for Spring Break, take a look at Utah County for some great adventures.
 We have teamed up with Visit Utah Valley to put a few of our favorites into one amazing list.
 Here are our tips for exploring Utah Valley with your family.